ChicoState/ux-rosetta-song/README.md

 **Executive Summary**

-* Our Team received **Informal Feedback** provided by some questions proposed at a demo, this helped our team establish what the user wants
+* Our Team received **Informal Feedback** provided by some questions proposed at a live demo, this helped our team establish what users potentially want
-* **Cognitive Walkthrough**, helped outline the ease and challenges our users could face using our designs
+* **Cognitive Walkthrough**, helped outline the ease and challenges our users could face using our designs based upon personnas developed in phase 1
-* **Wireframes**, defined the overall scheme and visual representation of the site
+* **Wireframes**, defined the overall scheme and visual representation of the product

 [Full phase II report](phaseII/)